dineshreddynaredla/react-book-repo/patterns/hooks.md

 It's an upcoming feature, it's an alpha and still we can't wait to use it, so why is that?

 ## Problems Hooks are trying to address
--** “attach” reusable behavior to a component**, (for example, connecting it to a store) [render props](/patterns/render-props.md) and TODO link **higher order** components try to solve these.
+- **attach” reusable behavior to a component**, (for example, connecting it to a store) [render props](/patterns/render-props.md) and TODO link **higher order** components try to solve these.
 Which leads to:
 _wrapper hell_ of components surrounded by layers of `providers`, `consumers`, `higher-order components`, `render props`, and other abstractions
+These patterns require you to restructure your components when you use them, which can be cumbersome and make code harder to follow.
-- complex components become hard to understand, something that starts out small becomes large and complex over time, especially as we add lifecycle methods
+- **complex components become hard to understand**, something that starts out small becomes large and complex over time, especially as we add lifecycle methods
-- life cycle methods does too many things,
+- **life cycle methods does too many things**,
  - components might perform some data fetching in `componentDidMount` and `componentDidUpdate`.
  - same `componentDidMount` method might also contain some unrelated logic that sets up event listeners, with cleanup performed in `componentWillUnmount`

-These patterns require you to restructure your components when you use them, which can be cumbersome and make code harder to follow.
+> Just create smaller components?

+In many cases it’s not possible to break these components into smaller ones because the stateful logic is all over the place.
+It’s also difficult to test them

 ## Selling point of Hooks
 - **you can extract stateful logic from a component**, so it can be tested independently and reused.